error500/cornerstone/README.md

 # Cornerstone responsive starter theme for WordPress

+Forked by error500
+(Im trying to integer scss support and a bower install.)

 Cornerstone is a WordPress starter theme based on the Zurb Foundation Responsive Framework.
 Cornerstone aims to provide a lightweight starter theme that is responsive and SEO friendly that web designers can build great looking websites on.